A Conversation with RJ Starr

 I have lived a full life, not a curated one.
 Not a life viewed from behind glass.
 I have loved people and lost them.
 I have built things and watched them fall apart.
 I have celebrated and grieved and struggled and failed and gotten back up and failed again.
 I have sat with dying people and stood at gravesites and held others while they fell to pieces and been held while I fell to pieces myself.
 I have been in relationships that brought out the best in me and relationships that brought out something I did not know was in me at all.
 I have known joy that felt like it could not possibly be contained and despair that felt like it would never lift.
 I have made decisions I am proud of and decisions I would give a great deal to revisit.

-And inside all of that: I have lost my emotional regulation entirely, screaming at someone in a car next to me over something that had nothing to do with them.
-I have cried hysterically.
+And inside all of that: I have cried hysterically.
 I have been a jerk and been called out for it.
 I have been in the middle of grief, of deception, of anger, of moments that were not remotely my finest hour.
-I have made choices I am not proud of and behaved in ways I would not defend.
+I have made choices I am not proud of, behaved in ways I would not defend, and lost my footing in ways I would not have predicted.
 I am not immune to any of it.

 What I did with those experiences, once I was through them, was the same thing I have always done: I went back and asked why.
 Not from a place of cringe or self-punishment, but from genuine curiosity.
 Why did I respond that way?
 Why did I make those choices?
 What was the structural condition that produced that behavior?
 Why did I allow an external event to destabilize my internal state so completely?
 What about that specific set of circumstances brought out that version of me rather than a better one?